IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 #####Errors:

-	Output: 	 {"error":"Unable to log user in"}
+	Output: 	 {"message":"Unable to log user in"}
 	Status:		 400
 	Description: The user was unable to be registered with the peer.
 	Solutions: